HecVini/HecVini/README.md

 ### :man_technologist: About Me:

-Hi, I`m Vinicius.
-Economist, Master's Student in Economics and DataViz enthusiast from Brazil.
+Hi, I'm Vinicius.
+Economist, Master's student in Economics, and DataViz enthusiast from Brazil.

-Data Analyzis and econometrics became central in my late work.
+Data analysis and econometrics have become central in my recent work.
 I would like to share some ideas and techniques here.
 The repositories below are mostly about EDA and DataViz.

-I hope it helps!
+I hope this helps!

 ### :book: Publications:
 * Vargas, D., Delazeri, L., & Hector, V. (2022).
 [Voluntary Carbon Market in Brazil: in Reality and in Practice](https://eesp.fgv.br/sites/eesp.fgv.br/files/ocbio_mercado_de_carbono_voluntario_no_brasil_na_realidade_e_na_pratica_en.pdf).
 Observatório de Bioeconomia.